How to Identify & Value Antique Perfume Bottles (Expert’s Guide)

 Old bottles with the initials TDSP etched on them are more valuable and internationally manufactured.
 But embossed or stamped lettering may indicate newer 20th Century bottles.

-7. Bottle Condition
+7. Assess the Condition

 Old Perfume bottle